cludwigtay/ReACT-Virginia/README.md

 Cache has 2 input 1, and 2 input 2 slots.

 # V2 Draft
-32
 ## AC Construction parameters
-33
 Transformer makes examples with apriory of how to solve.
+Still constructs computing system through examples.
+Examples include input in string to output strings.
+Information routing graphs, sequence of binary ops, learn program that takes ints and makes an addressing program.

+# Optimizer
+Relate backprop to differentiable SATMax

 # Computation